About World Fringe

 Holly travelled the world visiting Fringe Festivals and researching how to support all those involved in the sector.
 With the help of Cath Mattos, the World Festival Network was able to concentrate more time on the needs of Fringe Festivals; it has begun to create touring routes, introducing more Fringe staff to each other, advising more performing companies, lecturing on Fringe, running workshops about Fringe and consulting on new and developing Fringes across the globe.
 It partnered in running the Inaugural World Fringe Congress with the Edinburgh Fringe Society in 2012 where over 80 Fringe Festival professionals, representing 49 Fringes from 20 countries met for the very first time to discuss this ever expanding Festival Sector.

-Mission of World Fringe
+The mission of World Fringe

 For the benefit of artists, performers and audiences World Fringe operates to unite, strengthen & connect the Fringe Festival Sector and global Fringe community through introduction, communication, education and the dissemination of information.